-“Climate narratives focused primarily on catastrophic impacts are almost guaranteed to alienate audiences across the political spectrum, as individuals become desensitized and fatalistic about the future,” says Climate Access, a UK-based climate consultancy, in a communications tip sheet.
+“Climate narratives focused primarily on catastrophic impacts are almost guaranteed to alienate audiences across the political spectrum, as individuals become desensitized and fatalistic about the future,” says Climate Access, a U.S.-based non-profit, in a communications tip sheet.

 This is partly true: excessive fear messaging can be off-putting, leading to apathy and resignation, as people wonder: “What can I, as an individual, do about such a massive problem?”

 However, contrary to conventional wisdom, threatening messages about the grim consequences of a warming planet also have the potential to mobilize the public and, by extension, politicians.